With busy schedules and a growing focus on healthy food, more people are turning to meal prep services for convenient and nutritious meals.

 ✅ Commercial property insurance: Covers damage to your business property, including your kitchen equipment and supplies.

-✅ Commercial auto insurance: If you use a vehicle for deliveries, this covers accidents and damages related to business use.
+✅ Commercial auto insurance: If you use a vehicle for meal deliveries, this covers accidents and damages related to business use.

 ✅ Workers’ compensation insurance: This is required if you have employees.
 It covers medical expenses and lost wages for workers who get injured on the job.